FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for LQ Problems

 where $G_k^{\alpha_k} \in \mathbb{S}^{n \times n}_{+}, D_k \in \mathbb{S}^{n \times n}_{+}, A_k \in \mathbb{S}^{n \times n}_{+}, M_k \in \mathbb{S}^{m \times m}_{+}$ and $N_k \in \mathbb{S}^{p \times p}_{+}$ are positive definite matrices.

-\begin{remark} The control policies for both players function in a mutually exclusive manner within their respective \texttt{FlipDyn} state.
-Specifically, the defender control policy $u_k$ affects the dynamics when the \texttt{FlipDyn} state $\alpha_k = 0$, while the adversary control policy $w_k$ comes into effect when $\alpha_k = 1$. \end{remark}
+\begin{remark} The control policies of both players act exclusively within their respective \texttt{FlipDyn} state.
+Specifically, the defender's control policy $u_k$ influences the state $x_{k+1}$ when the \texttt{FlipDyn} state is $\alpha_k = 0$, whereas the adversary's control policy $w_k$ governs $x_{k+1}$ when $\alpha_k = 1$. \end{remark}

-We will now proceed to derive the control policies for both players corresponding to the saddle-point value.
+Given linear dynamics and quadratic costs, we will first derive the control policies for both players corresponding to the saddle-point value.